 Sealing Concrete Pool Decks

-It’s easy to see why concrete pool decks and patios are a favorite among homeowners and designers around the world.
-With an inviting and well-maintained exterior living space, you can add big value by doubling the livable square footage of your home.
+It’s easy to see why concrete patios and pool decks are a favorite among homeowners.
+They’re a peaceful place of leisure, meant for kicking back and unwinding.
+Plus, with an inviting and well-maintained outdoor living space, you can double the livable square footage of your home.

-Concrete pool decks further prove their value as all-season, low maintenance workhorses.
+Concrete pool decks certainly have their perks, being all-season and low-maintenance.
 As with any element of your home, seasonal checks help ensure proper upkeep.
-Yet, if a good quality sealer is properly applied, you can go years without ever worrying about maintenance.
+Yet, if a good quality concrete sealer is properly applied, you can go years without ever worrying about maintenance.

-Depending on weather exposure, most professional grade concrete sealers last between 2-3 years before re-application is needed.
+Depending on weather exposure, a professional grade concrete sealer lasts about two to three years before re-application is needed.

 Fading concrete color is the #1 issue homeowners run into with a stamped concrete pool deck.
 When properly installed, even the best-looking colored concrete will fade over years of direct weather exposure if not properly maintained.

-Most concrete found around the pool area is stamped or textured concrete that has been Integrally Colored, then topically Acid Stained on its surface, or sealed directly.
+Most concrete surfaces found around the pool area are textured or stamped concrete that has been integrally colored and then topped with a concrete stain on its surface (or sealed directly).

-Over time, especially if the concrete goes without maintenance in extreme weather conditions, the sealer may begin to break down and the concrete will lose some of its topical color.
-However, with proper initial sealing and adequate scheduled maintenance, your integral color and topical acid stain will not fade or peel.
+Over time, especially if the concrete goes without maintenance in extreme weather conditions, the sealer may begin to break down and the concrete will lose a bit of its topical color.
+However, with proper initial sealing and adequate scheduled maintenance, both your integral color and topical acid stain will not fade or peel.

-To establish the condition of your concrete pool deck or patio, simply pour a large glass of water on it.
-This is the first step a professional concrete designer will take in order to evaluate the state of the concrete sealer.
+To establish the condition of your concrete patio or pool deck, simply pour a large glass of water on it.
+This is the first step a professional concrete designer will take to evaluate the state of the sealer.

-Keep in mind that it is important to know what kind of sealer was originally used if possible.
-To avoid an undesirable chemical reaction, solvent based sealers should be resealed using a solvent based sealer, and the same goes for water-based sealers.
+Keep in mind that it is important to know what kind of concrete sealer was originally used if possible.
+To avoid an undesirable chemical reaction, solvent-based sealers should be resealed using a solvent-based sealer, and the same goes for water-based sealers.

 The easiest way to renew outdoor concrete color is using Direct Colors Antiquing Stain.

-The color flows into low parts of the stamp impression and adds natural looking highlights that produce popular results among our users.
-Antiquing Stain is easy to maintain and also works fabulously on smooth or broomed concrete, resulting in a rich, solid color appearance.
+The color flows into the low parts of the stamp impression and adds natural-looking highlights that our DIYers love.
+Concrete antiquing stain is easy to maintain and also works fabulously on broomed or smooth concrete, resulting in a rich, solid color appearance.

-Our Antiquing Stain is always sprayed from a Pump Sprayer.
-The key to success with this product is to shake it well before pouring from the container, and continue to shake it periodically during application, thus ensuring the product remains in solution at all times.
-The application hereafter is very straight forward.
-Spray even coats that saturate the concrete until the desired color is achieved.
+Our Antiquing Stain should always be sprayed from a pump sprayer.
+The key to success with this product is to shake it well before pouring it from the container, and to continue to shake it periodically during application – thus ensuring the product remains in solution at all times.
+The application hereafter is simple.
+All you have to do is spray even coats that saturate the concrete until the desired color is achieved!

-If you do not seal stamped concrete, your concrete color will fade over time and the color will need to be refreshed.
-Doing so will likely be more expensive than the cost of sealing.
+If you don’t seal stamped concrete, your concrete color will eventually fade over time and need refreshing.
+Doing so will likely be more expensive than the cost of concrete sealing.

-Sometimes we meet folks who never liked their concrete color in the first place, and seem to let their concrete fall into disrepair as a result.
+Sometimes we meet folks who never liked their concrete colors in the first place and let their concrete fall into disrepair.

 Yes, concrete stamped and accented with powdered release at the time of installation can sometimes become a problem a few years down the line, especially if left unsealed for a while.
-The powdered release, usually darker than the concrete itself, flakes away leaving an unsightly speckled pattern behind.
-Unfortunately, repairing the damage using an antique stain is sometimes only a temporary fix and the problem often continues.
+The powdered release (usually darker than the concrete itself) flakes away, leaving behind an unsightly speckled pattern.
+Unfortunately, repairing the damage using an antique stain is sometimes only a temporary fix, and the problem often continues.

 So what can be done?
-First, power wash the concrete to remove as much of the loose colorant as possible.
+First, powerwash the concrete to remove as much of the loose colorant as possible.
 Sand those areas where significant color loss has occurred to prevent more damage and apply the Antiquing Stain to the dry, clean concrete.
-Properly preparing the concrete prior to application and sealing with a high quality concrete sealer will reduce the chance of future damage.
+Properly preparing the concrete before application and sealing with a high-quality concrete sealer will reduce the risk of future damage.